Basuna Mosque

-Basuna Mosque, also known as Abu Stait Mosque (مسجد باصونة), is located in the village of Basuna in the Sohag region of Egypt.
+The Basuna Mosque, also known as the Abu Stait Mosque (مسجد باصونة), is a mosque located in the village of Basuna in the Sohag region of Egypt.
 It was constructed in 2019 by Egyptian architect Waleed Arafa.
-The mosque was primarily funded by Shaykh Osama al-Azhary (Religious Affairs Advisor to al-Sisi), a respected figure in the village, with contributions from the architect as well.
+The mosque was primarily funded by Shaykh Osama al-Azhary, the Religious Affairs Advisor to al-Sisi, a respected figure in the village, with contributions from the architect as well.
 The total area of the mosque is 450 sqm.
 Its architecture, which is based on a modern interpretation of Egyptian tradition, was recognized with the Al-Fozan Mosque Award for excellence in 2021.

 History and location

 For 300 years, the Basuna Mosque was the main mosque in the village of Basuna in Sohag.
 It was located next to the village cemetery and was the only mosque used for funeral services in the village.
 Additionally, it was situated in a densely populated urban area with narrow streets.
 A weekly market in front of the mosque required consideration of the resulting nuisances (noise, dirt, smell, etc.).
 The land on which it was built belonged to the Abu Stait family, from which the Mosque Abu Stait gets its name.

 However, a sudden flood caused significant structural damage that necessitated the demolition of the building to ensure the safety of the neighborhood's residents.
 Construction of a new mosque began in 2013, and it was inaugurated in 2019.